gferreira/xTools4/Docs/_reference/font/set-glyph-order.md

 </div>

 <div class='col-sm-8' markdown='1'>
-import…
+select…
 : select `.enc` file with a list of glyph names

-set order
+set glyph order
 : apply the encoding file’s glyph order to the current font

 create glyphs
 : ^
-  select behaviour for glyphs which are not in the font:
+  select behavior for glyphs which are not in the font:
   - show as template glyphs (not selected)
   - add new empty glyphs (selected)